We all know that Subway is fast, convenient, and cheap.

-Next, you can request for sandwich fillings that are toasted at a longer time.
+Next, you can request sandwich fillings that are toasted for a longer time.
 But this would also mean avoiding the lettuce since it does not really look or taste good when heated.

 Perhaps, you can go for other vegetables that are fine when toasted along with the other ingredients.
 These include onion, bell peppers, and similar veggies.
 These still enhance your sandwich flavor while maintaining a good texture right out of the microwave.

 The most important thing is that you skip the cold cuts.
 But you can continue eating their other meats that are not in the deli category.
-These include steak, tuna, or even meatball.
+These include steak, tuna, or even meatballs.